 "And these blast points... too accurate for Sand People.
 Only Imperial Stormtroopers are so precise."
 However, as we've clearly seen (in Episode I) Sand People can easily pick off pod racers traveling around 400mph across the canyon floor.

 When C-3PO and R2-D2 depart in the escape pod, the gunners on the Star Destroyer who spot it remark "there goes another one," as if several have been jettisoned.
 Back on board Leia's ship, however, the officer tells Darth Vader that only one was jettisoned.

-When Luke is practicing with the lightsaber in the Millennium Falcon, his lightsaber is green.
+When Luke is practicing with the lightsaber in the Millennium Falcon, his lightsaber blade is a very pale green.
 He turns it off to talk to Ben and when he turns it back on, it is back to its "proper" light blue.
 This mistake is only in the 2004 DVD release.